dialog-semiconductor/BLE_SDK6_examples/ibeacon/Readme.md

 * **Hardware configuration**

 	- This example runs on the DA14531 Bluetooth Smart SoC device.
-	- A USB or PRO Development kits is needed for this example.
+	- A [USB](https://www.dialog-semiconductor.com/products/da14531-development-kit-usb) or [PRO](https://www.dialog-semiconductor.com/products/da14531-development-kit-pro) Development kit is needed for this example.

 * **Software configuration**

 	- This example requires:
         * Smartsnippets Studio 2.0.10 (or later)
         * SDK6.0.12 (or later)
+		* SEGGER’s J-Link tools should be downloaded and installed.

 ## How to run the example

-For initial setup of the example please refer to [this section of the dialog support portal](https://www.dialog-semiconductor.com/sites/default/files/sw-example-da1458x-example-setup.pdf).
+For initial setup of the example please refer to [this section of the dialog support portal](http://lpccs-docs.dialog-semiconductor.com/Software_Example_Setup/index.html).

 ### Initial Setup